ClementNerma/NightOS/docs/specs/syscalls.md

 You can find below the exhaustive list of system calls.

+_NOTE:_ *"CPU-dependent size"* indicates a data that will be 16-bit long on a 16-bit CPU, 32-bit long on a 32-bit CPU, and so on.

 ## `0x01` HANDLE_SIGNAL

-Arguments: Code of the signal (8 bits), pointer to the handler function
+Arguments: Code of the signal (1 byte), pointer to the handler function (CPU-dependent size)
 Return value: -
 Errors:
 * `0x10`: the requested signal does not exist